stephenajulu/ajulusthoughts.com/content/post/my-5-month-self-improvement-action-plan-august.md

 #### Benediction

 Pray, Meditate, or whatever utterance of blessings you do.
+Also, write and read your I AM statements.

 #### Cultivate gratitude